-Daily and Monthly Audits on Inventory
+Tip #14: Perform Daily and Monthly Audits on Inventory

 Auditing your inventory on a daily or monthly basis is the smartest thing you can do to avoid any discrepancies.
 Without an audit, some of your inventory could go missing, become stolen, or damaged.
-Not keeping up on what happens to your inventory could create chaos in your records and create major losses due to too much second-guessing.
+Not keeping up with what happens to your inventory could create chaos in your records and major losses due to too much second-guessing.

 It’s usually acceptable to do this at least quarterly.
 Regardless, when you start getting loads of orders daily, it’s best to audit every business day.
 Doing so helps you speed up product deliveries to your newest customers.

 Tip #15: Subscribe to the Camino Financial Newsletter

 Our weekly newsletter contains valuable information and tips on business management, accounting, marketing, technology and more.
 Our goal is for you to improve your financial performance so you can Access better opportunities and grow your business.